CaveSurveying/tunnelx/symbols/helpfile.md

 # Symbols #

 Symbols are placed on *Connective* paths.
-They are always part of the area they point into from the node they join (though the rest of the path can go outside the area).
+They are always part of the area they point into from the node they join (though some of this path can go outside the area).

 Click on **Add Symbols** and select the chosen symbol.
-Some are single symbols (eg stalactite, straws), directional (eg slope, stream), and the rest are area filling (eg puddle, boulders).
+Some are single symbols (eg stalactite, straws), others are directional (eg slope, stream), and the rest fill and area (eg puddle, boulders).
+In addition to the start node for the connective path single symbols just need one more node showing where to place them.
+Directional symbols need two more nodes with the angle between these two nodes showing the symbol orienation.
+Area symbols need a single extra node within the area that needs to be filled.

 To render, first **Update Areas** to bind the symbols into the correct area, and then **Update Symbols** to lay them out.

 The **subs** tab allows for setting the subset style for rendering the symbols to different scales.